This is a sponsored post written by me on behalf of Loblaws Companies Inc. All opinions are 100% mine.

 - ½ lb fresh fiddleheads

 - 2 tsp kosher salt

 - Bring a large pot of salted water to a boil over high heat.
 While you’re waiting on the water, rinse the fiddleheads well in a large bowl of cold water, rubbing away any brown scaly bits.
 Rinse again and trim the stems.

-- Add to the pot of boiling water and cook for 10 minutes.
+- Add the fiddleheads to the pot of boiling water and cook for 10 minutes.
 Drain and rinse well with cold water.

-- In a small saucepan set over medium high heat, combine the vinegar, water and salt in a small saucepan and bring to a boil, stirring periodically.
+- In a small saucepan set over medium high heat, combine the vinegar, water and salt.
+Bring to a boil, stirring periodically.
 Simmer for 2-3 minutes, or until the salt is completely dissolved, then remove from the heat.

 - Place 2 sterilized 250mL jars on a clean tea towel.
 Divide the pickling spice and garlic cloves between the two jars.
 Pack in the fiddleheads as tightly as you can, then cover with the hot pickling brine.
 Cover with sterilized lids and tighten to finger-tight.